Consultation on proposed Government Procurement Rules 4th Edition

 Submissions closed: 05 March 2019, 5pm

-We are consulting with government agencies, suppliers and interested public to get their feedback before we present suggested amendments to Government.
-This will be the 4th edition of the Rules, since their inception in 2013.
+We consulted government agencies, suppliers and interested public to get their feedback on the 4th edition of the Government Procurement Rules before we presented suggested amendments to Government.

 Summary